YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

   * **Heavy AA carry and high Gun DPS** (if built for AA) or **Medium AA carry and very high Gun DPS** (if built for gunnery), **heavy tank**.

 * Skill:
-  * If an aircraft is shot down within the AA circle, gain +15% FP/AA for 8s; if more than 15 aircraft have been shot down throughout the battle, gain +15% FP and +20% Reload until the end of the battle.
+  * If an aircraft is shot down within the AA circle, gain +15% FP/AA for 8s; if more than 15 aircraft have been shot down throughout the battle *or* if Air Control is at Parity or above, gain +15% FP and +20% Reload until the end of the battle.
   * If mounting a CL gun as secondary, gain +15% AA Efficiency; if mounting an AA gun as secondary, gain +15% Main Gun Efficiency; if placed as Vanguard Rear, take -15% less damage.
     * No, sortieing Seattle alone doesn't work.
 There is no vanguard rear when you're on your own, after all.
   * Deal +15% dmg to Sirens.